dev-petervanhemert/OTAP/Step10.md

 3. Enter the user name and password you specified when creating the virtual machine, then click Ok.

           You may receive a certificate warning during the sign-in process.
           Click Yes or Continue to proceed with the connection.

+            You should now be logged in and you should see the server manager dashboard.
+            The next step is to run Windows Update to patch this server.

 4. Run Windows Update to patch this server.

 You should now be at the Start menu.